Chapter 22:

 "No buts.
 Don't you remember your own damned motto?
 'Third Chances is for everyone!
 Even me.
 Even you.'"

-His mouth opened slightly, as if he were about to say something, before he sighed.
+His mouth gaped like a fish, as if he were about to say something, before he sighed in defeat.

-She gave him a smirk as she sniffled away the last of her snot.
+She smirked as she sniffled away the last of her snot.

 "Don't forget, I technically meet the minimum requirements to do most jobs.
 I can work as your behind-the-scenes accountant or something."